How to Thaw Frozen Pipes: A Step-by-Step Checklist

 How long should it take to drain a frozen pipe?

-30 to 45 minutes is a good rule of thumb, with more serious icing requiring added time.
-Don’t try to speed the process up with more heat as this can damage the plumbing and make the problem worse.
+30 to 45 minutes is a good rule of thumb, with more severe icing requiring added time.
+Don’t try to speed the process up with more heat as this could damage the plumbing and make the problem worse.

 What should I do if a pipe bursts or leaks?

-Without the right tools and experience, it’s better to call a trusted plumber in Fort Worth.
-Not only can they repair things more quickly and effectively, but they’ll have a better chance of recognizing if other plumbing problems are nearby.
+Without the proper tools and experience, it’s best to contact a trusted plumber in the U.S..
+Not only can they handle things more quickly and effectively, but they’ll have a better chance of recognizing if other plumbing problems are nearby.

 How can I reach frozen pipes if they’re behind walls?

 A lot of your plumbing is sitting behind walls, making them especially tricky to thaw out.
-Heating the closest accessible area might work, or you could try heating the section of the wall closest to the frozen pipes.
-Heat lamps and your thermostat will be the best options.
-If these don’t work, you could have to pop out a section of the wall to get close enough to start the thawing process.
+Heating the closest accessible area may work, or you could try heating the section of the wall closest to the frozen pipes.
+Heat lamps and your thermostat will be your best options.
+If these don’t work, you might have to pop out a section of the wall to get close enough to begin the thawing process.

 How to Prevent Pipes from Freezing